ionStici/frontend/js/async/web-security.md

 ## 2017 OWASP Top 10

-[**OWASP** (Open Web Application Security Project)](https://owasp.org/) is a respected authority in the field of web security.
-And also a great resource for developers, offering tools, security education and manuals.
+[**OWASP** (Open Web Application Security Project)](https://owasp.org/) is a respected authority in the field of web security, and also a great resource for developers, offering tools, security education and manuals.

 The [OWASP Top Ten](https://owasp.org/www-project-top-ten/) is a project maintained by the OWASP.
 Top Ten is a collection of the ten most serious vulnerabilities for web applications.